 Mistake: Not considering no-cook dishes.

 Think fresh—it's more than just a sandwich chain slogan.
 Not everything needs to be cooked!

 "A salad is really refreshing at the table.
 Something that has a lighter flavor profile and is made with a lighter hand is so welcome.
 Try a combination of leaves, fresh pears, walnuts, and goat cheese," Shaw says.

-It’s a bummer if guests arrive at the table stuffed from snacks, and it’s a soap opera waiting to happen if guests arrive at the table too tipsy to carry on conversation.
+It's a bummer if guests arrive at the table stuffed from snacks, and it's a soap opera waiting to happen if guests arrive at the table too tipsy to carry on a conversation.